 Before putting the Mespelare board into production, I wanted to do a final proof-of-concept test to make sure the hardware design is 100% correct before ordering the boards and components.
 I wanted my first professional production PCBs to come out 100% perfect, I would hate it to have to bodge up 30 boards…

 This article describes my roadmap for developing a home automation system based on VSCP.
 While I generally try to avoid any Project Management in my hobby projects, this roadmap does keep me focussed on the ultimate goal of getting the system running, and to build basic functionality first and then the sugar coating.

 Now that I have the code for the Mespelare module mostly working, it is time to update the VSCP firmware to the latest version.
 A few years have passed since Kurt has written the firmware for Hasselt (on which Mespelare is based), and the code is still using the old VSCP firmware.
 A few changes and bugfixes have been made in the meantime so it is time to upgrade.
-I am hoping that upgrading will get rid of that pesky issue I’m having with paginated registers.

 This is a small PIC-based APRS tracker that supports the OpenTracker firmware.
 It has a small integrated 300mW transmitter on-board, and a pin header to connect a GPS module.

 After lots of testing, reading code and checking, I came to the conclusion that the MDF file for the Hasselt module is bad.
 That statement goes for any version of the MDF that I was able to find (SourceForge, forum posts, …) So that means we’re on our own and will need to reconstruct it.
 To be able to do that, we’ll need a way to verify what values VSCP Works has written to our node’s EEPROM memory.
 This article describes some code to dump the EEPROM memory over the serial connection which we set up earlier.